Kernel VICReg for Self-Supervised Learning in Reproducing Kernel Hilbert Space: Introduction

 Kernel methods, long celebrated for their ability to implicitly map data into high-dimensional feature spaces via the kernel trick~\cite{scholkopf2002learning}, offer a compelling avenue to address this limitation.
-In supervised settings, the transformation from linear to nonlinear models via kernelization—exemplified by the transition from linear SVM to kernel SVM—has been foundational in classical machine learning.
+In supervised settings, the transformation from linear to nonlinear models via kernelization (exemplified by the transition from linear SVM to kernel SVM) has been foundational in classical machine learning.
 Inspired by this paradigm, we ask: \textit{can core SSL losses be systematically lifted into a Reproducing Kernel Hilbert Space?} Here, we answer this by showing how one can replace Euclidean-space objectives with their RKHS counterparts, exemplified through a kernelized version of VICReg.

-We propose \emph{Kernel-VICReg}, which computes invariance, variance, and covariance entirely in RKHS via double-centered kernels and Hilbert–Schmidt norms.
-While we focus on VICReg as a concrete example—and note that Barlow Twins admits an analogous kernelization—the same RKHS-lifting could be extended to contrastive frameworks like SimCLR or predictive ones like BYOL with suitable cross-kernel formulations.
+We propose \emph{Kernel-VICReg}, which computes invariance, variance, and covariance entirely in RKHS via double-centered kernels and Hilbert--Schmidt norms, while we focus on VICReg as a concrete example (and note that Barlow Twins admits an analogous kernelization), the same RKHS-lifting could be extended to contrastive frameworks like SimCLR or predictive ones like BYOL with suitable cross-kernel formulations.

-Experiments across multiple datasets show that Kernel-VICReg yields more expressive representations than its Euclidean counterpart, particularly in regimes where complex, nonlinear structure is prominent.
-Our results confirm that, much like in supervised learning, integrating kernel methods into SSL is both natural and highly beneficial.
+{ Experiments across multiple datasets show that Kernel-VICReg can yield more effective representations than its Euclidean counterpart under our evaluation protocol and can improve stability in settings where Euclidean VICReg collapses.
+These results suggest that integrating kernel methods into SSL is a promising direction.}